-If the fish tail is touching the graduation line on the board then that is the exact measurement.
-If the tail crosses a graduation line, round up ¼”.
+If the fish tail is touching or crosses the graduation line on the board then that measurement is rounded up to the next ¼” graduation.

 Extra Large fish that exceed the length of a bump board or small fish that don’t reach the beginning of the graduation lines on the commercially-produced bump board should show a measuring tape that begins at the tip of the fish’s nose bumped against a hard stop (like a wall or a cooler) and the tail pushed down to the tape measure.
 A video showing the length from tip to tail is required.
 Tape measure should be on the ground.